szorfein/szorfein.github.io/_posts/2018-10-14-CTF-Ch4inRulz.md

 + GNU/Linux Debian 5 ubuntu1.10
 + tcp port 8011 http-method = POST OPTIONS GET HEAD

-I didn't know the protocol OPTIONS...

     $ nc -v 192.168.2.180 8011
-    POST
+    GET POST HTTP/1.1
     <h1>Development Server !</h1>
-    OPTIONS

-So the port 8011 is the Development Server

-Let's look the site on port 80.
-We found a name `FRANK TOPE`
+Let's go see the site on port 80.
+We found a name `FRANK TOPE`.

 + `/robots.txt` is clean.
 + `/README.md` the page is just a bootstrap template.

-But all this seem useless.
+But all the rest seem useless.
 See the development site on `8011` with `dirb`.

     $ dirb http://192.168.2.180:8011 /usr/share/dict/dirb-wordlists/common.txt